Quaker Education: What’s Different about a Friends School?

 In this video, students talk about what a Quaker education means to them.

-As a result of acting on these basic principles and testimonies, Quakers became known as champions of progressive social movements: pacifism, abolitionism, the equality of men and women, humane treatment for prisoners, and the mentally ill, the eradication of poverty—and, education.
+As a result of acting on these basic principles and testimonies, Quakers became known as champions of progressive social movements: pacifism, abolitionism, the equality of men and women, humane treatment for prisoners and the mentally ill, eradicating poverty—and education.

 Do I have to be a Quaker to go to a Friends School?

 No!
 Furthermore, Quaker schools do not seek to convert others to the Friends religion.
-Quakers do no proselytize.
-In fact, they deeply value a religiously diverse atmosphere: at most Friends schools Quakers make up only a small portion of the student body.
+Quakers do not proselytize.
+They deeply value a religiously diverse atmosphere: at most Friends schools, Quakers comprise only a small portion of the student body.
 Students gather for Meeting for Worship (what you might call ‘chapel’ elsewhere) and sit in silence.
-All those present are welcomed to stand and speak if they feel so moved or inspired.
+All those present are welcome to stand and speak if they feel moved or inspired.
 There is no minister or sermon.
 It is through this quiet reflection and communal sharing that people of all faith traditions can worship together.

 This video illustrates how Quakerism fits into today's world.